segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

     # or
     npm install --save @segment/analytics-react-native @segment/sovran-react-native @react-native-async-storage/async-storage
     ```
-3. If you’re using iOS, install native modules with:
+3. If you're using iOS, install native modules with:

     ```js
     npx pod-install
     ```

-4. If you’re using Android, you need to add extra permissions to your `AndroidManifest.xml`.
+4. If you're using Android, you need to add extra permissions to your `AndroidManifest.xml`.
 Add the line below between the `` tags:

     ```js
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />